MicrosoftDocs/Hololens/hololens/app-deploy-intune.md

 ## End-User Experience

-After you have set up configuration on Intune, you are ready for end users to receive your selected apps.
+After you have set up configuration on Intune, you're ready for end users to receive your selected apps.

 Follow these steps to automatically get your app(s):

 1. Enroll your device with your tenant.
 2. Once your device has completed enrollment, you should receive the app on your device.
-3. If you are not seeing you app immediately, go to **Settings** > **Accounts** > **Work or School** > *your account* Info, and scroll down to see information on installed app status.
+3. If you aren't seeing your app immediately, go to **Settings** > **Accounts** > **Work or School** > *your account* Info, and scroll down to see information on installed app status.

 How to get to apps through the Company Portal: